"Can I purchase your images?"

 as there might be a lot of walking involved, much of which could be over rough

 or uneven terrain, I’d say possibly not.
+But there can always be a "plan B".
+That goes for the weather, too!

 “Do you do group bookings?”